direct-framework/.github/profile/README.md

 ## Contributing

+DIRECT depends on the continued involvement of the digital research community.

+We welcome contributions from individuals, institutions, training providers, and funders, whether through framework development, use case testing, training alignment, or governance support.

+By working together, we can build a shared framework that recognises digital expertise, strengthens research communities, and supports the future of digital research.

 Anyone is welcome to contribute suggestions, feedback, and/or PRs to address any open issues in the relevant repository.
 You can also open a new issue if your idea is not yet mentioned anywhere else.
 All contributors agree to abide by our [Code of Conduct](../CODE_OF_CONDUCT.md).

+TODO: Add link to CONTRIBUION GUIDELINES.

+## History and Community Origins

+Read a more detailed [history of the project](./HISTORY.md) and how it evolved.

 ## Documents